Vegan Masala Recipe

 - 1

-Add moong dal, water, onion, tomatoes, ginger, garlic, turmeric, cayenne pepper, garam masala, salt, and ground cumin to the pressure cooker.
+Add moong dal, water, 1 large onion, finely chopped, tomatoes, ginger, garlic, turmeric, cayenne pepper, garam masala, salt, and ground cumin to the pressure cooker.

 - 2